APA Governance logo

 Micro-Volunteer Opportunities at APA

-APA is excited to launch a new pilot program to expand volunteer opportunities for our members.
+APA is excited to launch a new program to expand volunteer opportunities for our members.
 This initiative introduces micro-volunteering, which consists of short-term, flexible opportunities that allow members to contribute in meaningful ways without long-term commitments.
 These time-bound tasks enable volunteers to support the organization’s work in a way that fits their availability while making a tangible impact.

 The deadline for these micro-volunteer opportunities are ongoing and may vary.
 Please check the website for the specific opportunity you applied to in order to confirm the deadline.
 All applications must be submitted using this online portal by the opportunity deadline date.
 Incomplete submissions will not be considered.